Ph.D. in Business

 The student should consult with his/her major professor in determining the makeup of the advisory committee.
 Additional information about the advisory committee can be found in the Graduate School catalog (http://graduateschool.vt.edu/graduate_catalog/policies.htm)

 A Program of Study refers to the plan of course work and any other related experiences that prepare the student for successful completion of the preliminary exams and dissertation defense.

-A program of study meeting all department requirements should be submitted to the Graduate School prior to completing 15 credit hours beyond the Masters degree at this University.
-The program of study must be approved and endorsed by the student’s advisory committee, the Department Head, and the Graduate School.
+A program of study meeting all department requirements should be submitted to the Graduate School prior to completing the third semester in residence beyond the Masters degree at this University.
+The program of study must be approved and endorsed by the student's advisory committee, the Department Head, and the Graduate School.